Filtered screens and augmented Teichm\"uller space: Space of filtered screens

 {\bf Proof.}~Indeed, each component of $G(J(D_0)-I(D_0))$ is a tree since $I(D_0)$ is the maximal quasi recurrent subset of $J(D_0)$ by the Filtered IJ Lemma.
 Each such tree can have at most one point in common with the $G(I_k)$ since if there were two such points of intersection, then there would be a quasi efficient cycle in $G(J(D_0))$ that was not in $G(I(D_0))$, again contradicting the maximality of $I(D_0)$.
 This completes the proof of the claim.

 Proceeding now to the general iteration, we are recursively provided with a quasi recurrent $D_i$ so that $G(D_i)$ has no simple cycle components and whose edges have divergent lambda lengths compared to any adjacent edges of $G(E)$ not in $G(D_i)$.
-We perform an overall rescaling of {\em all of} the lambda lengths on $E$ by the function $1/(\inf_{e\in D_i}\lambda_t(e))$.
-This in turn rescales all simplicial coordinates $X_t$ by the reciprocal, and the projective simplicial coordinates $\bar X_t$ of course remain unchanged.
-We then perform a second rescaling of lambda length of all edges in $E$ by a constant to arrange that all the edges of $D_i$ have scaled lambda lengths bigger than one.
-On the other hand, any edges incident on but not in $G(D_i)$ will have rescaled lambda lengths tending to zero.
+Again we may rescale all lambda lengths so that the edges of $D_i$ have scaled lambda lengths bigger than one, but so that edges incident on but not in $G(D_i)$ will have rescaled lambda lengths tending to zero.
 The hypotheses of the Filtered IJ Lemma are therefore satisfied, and we apply that lemma to $D_i$ to obtain $I(D_i)$ and $J(D_i)$.
 As before, we may separate $I(D_i)$ into its components $I_1,\cdots,I_m$ and define a partition of $D_i$ according to the recursion.

 The analysis of the resulting sets $B_{i+1}$, $Z_{i+1}$, $D_{i+1}$, and $C_{i+1}$ is entirely analogous to the previous discussion for the basis step; again we observe that edges of $E''-E$ are not in $B_{i+1}$ or $Z_{i+1}$, and we furthermore have:

 {\bf Claim}~$G(\cup_{j=1}^{i+1} C_j)$ is a forest in $G(E)$ so that each component tree meets $G(D_{i+1})$ in at most a single endpoint of an edge.

 {\bf Proof.}~To see this, we may assume by induction the previous claim that $G(\cup_{j=1}^{i} C_j)$ is a forest, and the only way components of $G(\cup_{j=1}^{i} C_j)$ can meet $G(D_i)$ is at a single endpoint of an edge.
 It follows that indeed $G(\cup_{j=1}^{i+1} C_j)$ is a forest, since $G(C_{i+1})$ is a forest in $G(D_i)$ by the Filtered IJ Lemma.
 Moreover, the component trees of $G(C_{i+1})$ can only possibly meet the new $G(I_k)$ at a single vertex, for otherwise, $I(D_i)$ could not be the maximal quasi recurrent subset of $J(D_i)$.
 As a result, if a component tree of $G(\cup_{j=1}^{i+1} C_j)$ were to meet the new $G(I_k)$ at two of its endpoints, only one of these could occur at a point where $G(C_{i+1})$ intersects the $G(I_k)$; the other must occur where $G(\cup_{j=1}^{i} C_j)$ intersects the $G(I_k) \subset G(D_i)$.
 This latter point plus the point where $G(\cup_{j=1}^{i} C_j)$ intersects $G(C_{i+1}) \subset G(D_i)$ would then represent two distinct points which $G(\cup_{j=1}^{i} C_j)$ has in common with $G(D_i)$, which is impossible by the inductive hypothesis.
 This completes the proof of the claim.